 I would even say that pagebuilders conflict with WordPress itself.
 Not a conflict in terms of coding and incompatibility, but a conflict in the sense of mindset.
 The way I see it, pagebuilders should either become more inline with native WordPress user-interface (and not look so much like a separate 3rd party control panel)… orrrr they could just become their own CMS altogether.
 Why not take over the entire process and make everything seamless?
 And all plugins could be built off the pagebuilder and there would be no more compatibility issues ever.
 Yeaup, I actually like that idea the more I think of it.
 Elementor and BeaverBuilder should just become their own CMS.
 Can be a WP-fork even.

 Compatibility issues might be a thing if you’re running just a small blog.
 But what if you have a store, or conversion-tracking, membership functions, forum, and other complicated matters?
 It’s annoying to imagine that your DESIGN could actually get in the way of your website’s normal functions.
+I would also add that pagebuilder conflicts tend to be more of a problem for newbies than for experienced WordPress users.

 PROBLEM #3 – Pagebuilders slow down your site!